whqs007/whqs007.github.io/index.md

 [**PolarDB**] Since 2018, I have dedicated myself to the kernel R&D of PolarDB, leading the development teams of the transaction engine and middleware.
 My leadership has driven the architectural evolution of PolarDB, encompassing the Distributed Shared-Memory, Serverless, Multi-Primary Architecture, and Consensus Protocol.

 #  Awards
-- The First Prize of Scientific and Technological Progress Award by China Computer Association/Third Contributor (CCF科技进步一等奖/第三贡献者)
+- The First Prize of Scientific and Technological Progress Award by China Computer Association 2024/Third Contributor (CCF科技进步一等奖/第三贡献者)
 - SIGMOD 2024 Industry Track Best Paper （Co-first Author）
 - ICDE 2024 Best Industry and Application Paper Award （First Author）